 In December 2022, the Consolidated Appropriations Act of 2023 authorized a permanent option for non-congregate summer meals in rural areas without congregate service.
 The law permitted USDA to issue temporary guidance based on past work to support implementation in 2023.
 Then, as required by law, on December 29, 2023, USDA issued its Interim Final Rule (IFR): Establishing the Summer EBT Program and Rural Non-Congregate Option in the Summer Meal Programs.
 The IFR takes immediate effect to guide Summer 2024 operations.

-Non-congregate meal service addresses critical access challenges in rural areas by allowing SFSP and SSO program operators to provide meals available for pick up or delivery that children can eat at the time and place that is convenient for them.
+SUN Meals to Go (non-congregate meals) addresses critical access challenges in rural areas by allowing SFSP and SSO program operators to provide meals available for pick up or delivery that children can eat at the time and place that is convenient for them.

 USDA Interim Final Rule Summary: Non-Congregate Summer Meals